AJHissh/Shodan_Customized_API/README.md

 * Follow prompts to choose options

 ## Output:
-    1. Run the python file and enter your API
+    1. Run the python file and enter your API key

 ![shodan1](https://user-images.githubusercontent.com/74668676/197636772-33a222ee-f466-4267-867f-0667146086f4.PNG)